Academic Master

 Discussion

-One of the best technique being used by the multilingual learning guides is of not getting afraid of using the native language as a helper for learning the English language.
-Since the child well knows the native language and he has plenty of vocabulary in it.
-The unfamiliar words and phrases could be explained by proper help taken from the native language.
-The parents can help the children to learn English by relating the words with the native language so that they would be able to remember the meanings as well (Clarke, 2009).
-This technique will help the parents to correlate the English language and culture with the native language and the culture respectively, and the establishment of the connection between the two languages will remove the complexities in learning the English and academic literacies.
+One of the best techniques being used by the multilingual learning guides is not getting afraid of using the native language as a helper for learning the English language.
+Since the child well knows the native language well and has plenty of vocabulary.
+The unfamiliar words and phrases could be explained with proper help from the native language.
+Parents can help their children learn English by relating the words to their native language so that they can also remember the meanings (Clarke, 2009).
+This technique will help the parents to correlate the English language and culture with the native language and the culture respectively, and establishing the connection between the two languages will remove the complexities in learning English and academic literacies.

-The parents would be requested to involve the children in the extracurricular activities for example in the participation of the school’s yearly book or in speeches and dialogues which could be prepared under the parents influence (Clarke, 2009).
-These activities helps the children in developing the language and the literacies which would be helping the strengthening the language skills in the child.
-The extracurricular activities help the children to manage their won selves including the communication, leadership, perspectives, roles and responsibilities and many other skills.
-The use of the language inside the school is done by the teachers and the rest of the part is supposed to be completed by the parental support only as the teacher is not able to give the possible time for these things and hardly completes its lecture and other basic things that are needed for a child to cover the syllabus.
+The parents would be requested to involve the children in the extracurricular activities for example in the participation of the school’s yearly book or in speeches and dialogues which could be prepared under the parent’s influence (Clarke, 2009).
+These activities help the children develop their language and literacy, which helps strengthen their language skills.
+The extracurricular activities help the children to manage their selves including communication, leadership, perspectives, roles and responsibilities and many other skills.
+The teachers do use the language inside the school and the rest of the part is supposed to be completed by the parental support only as the teacher is not able to give the possible time for these things and hardly completes its lecture and other basic things that are needed for a child to cover the syllabus.

 Conclusion